NIH requires disclosure of biographical, other support and foreign component information in proposals and post-award progress reports.

 - organizational affiliations and appointments

-- current academic, professional, or institutional appointments, paid or unpaid, and whether full-time, part-time or voluntary
+- all academic or institutional appointments and positions, paid or unpaid, full-time, part-time, or voluntary

 - current or pending participation in, or application to, programs sponsored by foreign governments, instrumentalities, or entities, including foreign government-sponsored talent recruitment programs (Disclosure placement may be contract dependent)